Harry-Ell/financial-anomaly-detection/README.md

 # Financial Anomaly Detection

 This repository contains supplementary code and results for Section 4.2 of the dissertation **"Real-Time Anomaly Detection in Multidimensional Financial Time Series"** supervised by Idris Eckley and Florian Pein.
-The project investigates whether short-lived anomalies—brief periods when residual returns across multiple assets move together in unexpected ways—can be detected in real time and traded profitably.
+The project investigates whether short lived anomalies (defined in this context as brief periods when residual returns across multiple assets move together in unexpected ways) can be detected in real time and traded profitably.

 ## Goal